whoward/docs/markdown/ci-integrations/travis.md

 Some test tools will start [Sauce Connect](/reference/sauce-connect) for you, but if the one you are using doesn't, you can [configure Travis to start Sauce Connect](http://docs.travis-ci.com/user/sauce-connect/).

-You will need the add the following content to your `.travis.yml` file:
+To do so, you will need to add the following content to your `.travis.yml` file:

 ```yaml
 addons: